OpenCollarTeam/opencollarteam.github.io/docs/Plugin-Guide.md

 ## BEST PRACTICES

 Scripts that use RLV may send their own @commands, but must honor all RLV_* management calls sent from the OpenCollar scripts.
-Using the built-in RLV calls will provide automated enablement/disablement, as well as viewer compliance checking.
+Using OpeCollar's built-in RLV management will provide automated enablement/disablement, as well as viewer compliance checking, and integration with other OpenCollar RLV features.

 ## LINK MESSAGE CALLS: